-Connect the controller to a stable power supply through the "DC 13V" connectors (3A), and the voltage of the power supply should be between 12V to 14V.
+Connect the controller to a stabilized voltage supply through the "13V DC" connectors (3A), and the external power supply should be $13V(\pm 1V)$ , 5A-8A.

 Keep the SCU (Short Circuit Unit) switch ON at "-" for usual use.

 Warning: Some home appliances may not be suitable for this activation process.
 It may cause damaging. you can shut off the short circuit by switching it to "O", but it will cause at least 20% performance loss.